St Francis

 We have done a number of major maintenance items and upgrades with the engines and saildrives, including:

-• Replacing saildrive seals
+• Replaced the saildrive prop shaft seals

 See everything we have done to maintain and upgrade our saildrives on the Engines and Saildrives page.